Early Years / Reception

 The snack table is set up at around 10:00am; the children are then able to help themselves to fruit, milk and water throughout the morning session.
 During the afternoon session the children are encouraged to have a drink from their own water bottle – please ensure that these are sent in daily.

 When your child is ready he/she will be given a reading book, please look at these at home with your child.
 We expect parents/carers to contribute to their child’s reading record, working in partnership with us.
-A short comment will suffice eg… for example ‘Sam read up to page 5 with a little help’.
+A short comment will suffice eg… for example ‘Sam read up to page 5 with a little help to sound out the words’.

 Tapestry Online Learning Journals: